SentiChain/client_lightweight/README.md

 ## Supports

-Contributions, bug reports, and feature requets are welcome!
+Contributions, bug reports, and feature requests are welcome!
 Feel free to email us at info@sentichain.com